THE INFILTRATED EYE

 Bristol is not required for class but it's such a frequently used paper by cartoonists that I am compelled to mention it.

-Bristol paper, or Bristol Board as it is also referred to, is a sturdy, all purpose fine art paper which comes in individual sheets as well as pads.
+Bristol paper, or bristol board as it is also referred to as, is a sturdy, all purpose fine art paper which comes in individual sheets as well as pads.
 Almost all pads of bristol are "2 Ply" which refers to the sheets' thickness.
 Individual sheets of bristol are available in thicker options and are larger, usually around 20" X 30" or so.

 Incidentally, bristol is the type of paper typically used for comic book art.